-If all this has a purpose, I guess it would be to connect our melodic impulses to some amusing, surprising, and fresh methods of creative question-asking.
-So – in the spirit of expanding on this question itself – what are we still missing?
+If all this has a purpose, I guess it is to connect our melodic impulses to some amusing, surprising, and fresh methods of creative question-asking.
+So – in the spirit of expanding on this very question – what are we still missing?
 Where else could our game be taken?

 - Which ‘linguistic system + notation system’ combinations would give the most alphamelodic freedom?
-This article only really covers the possibilities of our ‘Latin script + A-G classical stave’ setup (and briefly, Gandhi’s phonetic name in Indian sargam) – but there are countless more musico-linguistic combos out there to explore.
-Which matchups would result in differing creative freedoms?
+This article only really covers the possibilities of our ‘Latin script + A-G stave’ setup (and briefly, Gandhi’s phonetic name in Indian sargam) – but there are countless more musico-linguistic combos out there to explore.
+Which matchups would result in different freedoms?

 - How could we strengthen our word-search methods?
-I confess to having run a few character-constrained search queries through some online scrabble dictionaries for my lists above, and also poured over the Regex search results of Reddit user u/munificent.
-You could similarly expand these searches to include the ‘bent rule’ parameters too (e.g. ‘fuzzy’ spelling matches, and strings like ‘maj(or)’, ‘min(or)’, ‘sus’, ‘dim’, ‘aug’, etc).
+I ran some character-constrained search queries through a few online scrabble dictionaries for my wordlist above, and also poured over the Regex results of Reddit user u/munificent.
+You could similarly expand these searches to include ‘bent rule’ parameters too: e.g. ‘fuzzy’ spelling matches, and strings like ‘maj(or)’, ‘min(or)’, ‘sus(pended)’, ‘aug(mented)’, ‘dim(inished)’, etc.

 - Which phrases have composers and recording artists accidentally ‘spelt out’ in their music?
 And, from the people you know, who has the most fortuitous ‘A-G’ surname available to use?
-Hit me up for bespoke recordings for any occasion (if your significant other thinks the results sound bad, then just tell them it’s their fault for having their particular name).
+(Hit me up for bespoke name-sketches for any occasion: and if your significant other dislikes the results, then just tell them it’s their fault for having their particular name).